 Fine-Tuning GPU Requirements

-The following table provides general VRAM estimates for fine-tuning Large Language Models (LLMs) with LoRA and QLoRA, based on a 7 billion parameter (7B) model as a benchmark:
+The following table provides rule-of-thumb VRAM estimates for loading and fine-tuning Large Language Models (LLMs) with LoRA and QLoRA, using a 7 billion parameter (7B) model as a benchmark.

 Key factors affecting GPU requirements: